zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/gcp/_index.md

 **2. Using existing GCP disks as templates**

 You can also reference an existing GCP disk as a template.
-On every node where PX is brought up as a storage node, a new GCP disk(s) identical to the template will be created.
+On every node where Portworx is brought up as a storage node, a new GCP disk(s) identical to the template will be created.

-For example, if you created a template GCP disk called _px-disk-template-1_, you can pass this in to PX as a parameter as a storage device.
+For example, if you created a template GCP disk called _px-disk-template-1_, you can pass this in to Portworx as a parameter as a storage device.

 Ensure that these disks are created in the same zone as the GCP node group.